University of Nevada, Las Vegas: Athletics

 On June 16, 2020, amid protests of racial inequality related to the murder of George Floyd, UNLV announced the removal of the Hey Reb! statue in front of the Tam Alumni Center, stating: "In recent conversations with the donor we mutually agreed it was best to remove the statue and return it."
 The university's president Marta Meana clarified the decision: "Over the past few months, I have had discussions with multiple individuals and stakeholder groups from campus and the community on how best the university can move forward given recent events throughout our nation".

 UNLV has many traditions in its athletic programs.
 Each year, the men's football team plays the Nevada Wolf Pack in a football game called the Battle for Nevada.
 The trophy for that game is the Fremont Cannon.
 Built by the Kennecott Copper Corp., Nevada Mines Division, the cannon is valued at more than $10,000 and is considered one of the best and loudest, symbols of rivalry in college football.
 The cannon was permanently silenced in 2000, when Rebel players and fans accidentally dropped the trophy during a victory celebration.
 Since then, the teams continue the tradition with the victor painting the Fremont Cannon with the inscription of "University of Notta Lotta Victories" or "University of Northern Rejects".
-UNLV trails Nevada in the series 28–18 after losing the 2020 game at Allegiant Stadium with a score of 31–19.
+While UNLV trails Nevada in the series 29–21, the Rebels have won each of the last three meetings heading into the 2025 season.

 UNLV is most known for its men's basketball program.
 Made famous by Coach Jerry Tarkanian in the 1970s–1990s, the Runnin' Rebels are the third-most winning team in Division I basketball history by percentage, only behind Kentucky and North Carolina (.713, 1037–418 through 2008).
 The UNLV team is well known for their 1990 NCAA Men's Division I Basketball Championship by defeating Duke University 103–73, which was and still is the largest margin of victory in a championship game.
 In that same game, UNLV became the first team to break 100 points in a championship game.

 UNLV is also known for its golf program.
-Led by coach Dwaine Knight, the UNLV golf program has turned out PGA Tour pros such as Adam Scott, Chris Riley, Chad Campbell, Ryan Moore, Skip Kendall, Charlie Hoffman, Bill Lunde, Andres Gonzales, and Garrick Higgo.
+Led by coach Dwaine Knight, the UNLV golf program has turned out PGA Tour pros such as Adam Scott, Chris Riley, Chad Campbell, Ryan Moore, Skip Kendall, Charley Hoffman, Bill Lunde, Andres Gonzales, and Garrick Higgo.
 They won the NCAA Division I Men's National Golf Championship in 1998.
 In February 2011, the Rebel men's swimming and diving team won their seventh-straight Mountain West Conference titles.
 Three Rebel swimmers competed in the 2008 Beijing Olympics; Joe Bartoch and Richard Hortness represented Canada and Jonas Anderson represented Sweden.